Society

 Additionally, our Group CEO Award is given to recognize divisions and teams.
 It annually honors individuals and teams that contribute significantly to the enhancement of corporate value and that address social issues by practicing the Sysmex Way, our Group corporate philosophy.
 In line with the establishment of our long-term corporate strategy VA33 and the refinement of our corporate philosophy, we launched the “Challenge & Anshin Award” in fiscal 2023.
 This award recognizes excellent contributions in five categories (IP・Idea, Eco-Social, Sales & service, Quality, and Operation).
 To motivate R&D engineers and heighten awareness of intellectual property, we have also introduced the Patent Grand Prize, the Patent Meister designation and the Filing Commemoration Prize.

-Sysmex Corporation has a human resource development division in the corporate management domain managed by the members of the Managing Board, senior executive officers, and senior managing directors.
-To respect diverse working styles and values, this division offers a wide range of learning programs that help employees develop business skills and build career plans based on their aspirations.
+To respect diverse working styles and values, Sysmex Corporation offers a wide range of learning programs that help employees develop business skills and build career plans based on their aspirations.

 Developing next-generation leaders is crucial to Sysmex’s human capital strategy for enhancing sustainable corporate value.
+Upon joining the company or being newly appointed to a position, employees are supported in making an early impact through on-boarding training*.
 Since the introduction of a job-based personnel system, we have conducted talent reviews to measure differences between the desired and actual roles of each position.
 We have also regularly monitored the sufficiency of our talent pool and the availability of successors for senior positions.

-Sysmex started to provide digital human resources development programs for employees in fiscal 2023.
+Since fiscal 2023, Sysmex has been offering a digital human resource development program to support the improvement of digital literacy among employees.
 These programs define types of digital human resources and level hierarchy for Sysmex based on the digital skill standards (DSS) created by the Ministry of Economy, Trade and Industry and the Information-technology Promotion Agency (IPA).
 It provides development programs suitable for each combination.
 In addition, we put forward the idea of cross-reskilling (“experience and knowledge cultivated to date” x “digital technology and knowledge”) and have increased opportunities and options for employees to be widely active in corporate activities.
-We aim to achieve specific results in active work beyond the learning, such as problem-solving, social contribution, and the like.
+Furthermore, we aim to achieve specific results in active work beyond learning, such as problem-solving, social contribution, and the like.

 Sysmex is developing an environment in which employees who have learned digital literacy and employees with advanced expertise have a common language, and digital transformation (DX) initiatives are spontaneously undertaken.